-- · Check fuel and oil levels

-- · Make sure fuel line is connected

-- Make sure fuel selector switch is in the correct position for the fuel being used.
+- · Check fuel and oil levels - Make sure fuel selector switch is in the correct position for the fuel being used. - Move the tilt/run lever to the RUN position

-- Squeeze the fuel primer bulb until firm

-- Move the tilt/run lever to the RUN position

-You MUST supply water to the engine before starting.
+NOTICE You MUST supply water to the engine before starting.
 Water pump damage can occur in just a few seconds.